lindsaymarkward/Valetudo/docs/_pages/general/upgrading.md

 ---
 # Upgrading Valetudo

-If you're using Valetudo 2021.11.0 or later, you should be able to use its integrated updater functionality.
+If you're using Valetudo 2021.11.0 or later, you should be able to use its integrated updater functionality from the web interface.

 Below are manual upgrading instructions for older versions: